DiffCoord: Differentiable Coordination for Distributed Multi-Agent Trajectory Optimization: Applications to Multilift Systems

-Following~\cite{sun2023nonlinear,sun2025agile}, we formulate the multilift trajectory optimization problem in terms of cable dynamics rather than quadrotor dynamics, thereby improving the numerical efficiency of the formulation.
-The cable is assumed to be massless as a modeling simplification, and inextensible due to the high stiffness of materials such as Nylon~\cite{YEO2013230}.
-Let $\bm{d}_i \in \mathbf{S}^2$ denote the unit direction vector of the $i$th cable in $\mathcal{I}$, pointing from $A_i$ to the $i$th quadrotor.
-Let $\bm{\omega}_i \in \mathbb{R}^3$ and $\bm{\gamma}_i \in \mathbb{R}^3$ represent its angular velocity and angular acceleration, respectively; $t_i \in \mathbb{R}$ its tension magnitude; $v_i \in \mathbb{R}$ the rate of change of tension; and $a_i \in \mathbb{R}$ the acceleration of tension change.
-When the $i$th cable is taut, its dynamics are described by
+Following~\cite{sun2023nonlinear,sun2025agile}, we formulate multilift trajectory optimization using cable dynamics rather than quadrotor dynamics for numerical efficiency.
+Each cable is modeled as massless and inextensible, with the latter justified by the high stiffness of materials such as Nylon~\cite{YEO2013230}.
+Let $\bm{d}_i \in \mathbf{S}^2$ denote the unit direction of cable $i$ in $\mathcal{I}$, pointing from $A_i$ to quadrotor $i$.
+Let $\bm{\omega}_i,\bm{\gamma}_i,\bm{a}_i,\bm{j}_i,\bm{s}_i \in \mathbb{R}^3$ denote its angular velocity, acceleration, jerk, and snap in $\mathcal{I}$, and $t_i,v_i,a_{t,i} \in \mathbb{R}$ its tension magnitude, rate, and acceleration.
+When taut, cable $i$ is governed by

-The validity of the dynamics~\eqref{eq:cable dynamics} requires that all the cables remain taut.
-Maintaining tautness also ensures that the load stays under control during cooperative flight.
-This requirement is enforced through the following cable tension constraint: